learn-co-curriculum/dsc-git-branches/README.md

 ## Introduction

 So far we've primarily presented git as a version control system.
 Not only is git a good version control system, it is also a marvelous tool for collaboration and team development.
 In fact, it was originally designed by Linus Torvalds for coordinating development for the Linux kernel.
-A primary mechanism through which git collaboration can be effectively be organized is the concept of branches.
+A primary mechanism through which git collaboration can effectively be organized is the concept of branches.

 Two golden practices in collaborating with `git` are: